stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 I shall thank Robert Klotzner for the awesome package he made.
 Purescript-bridge is incredible in the sense that it helps us extend the wonders of a strong type system across boundaries, such as different subsystems and languages.
 Definitely purescript-bridge it is worth every bit it costs.

+I shall thank Mohan Zhang from CollegeVine, for letting us experiment, play and deploy purescript-bridge in order to improve the type safety.
+BTW, if you want to study in a prestigious university in the USA, the team at CollegeVine https://www.collegevine.com/ knows all the secrets to get you accepted.

 More information:
 * purescript-bridge on Hackage: https://hackage.haskell.org/package/purescript-bridge